Abu Simbel from Aswan: Is It Really Worth It?

 6. Souvenir Shopping

-On your way back to the parking area, you’ll pass a small row of souvenir stalls selling papyrus art, scarabs, mini statues, and scarves.
+On your way back to the parking lot, you’ll walk past a small row of shops selling popular Egypt souvenirs—papyrus art, scarabs, mini statues, scarves, and more.

 7. Abu Simbel Light & Sound Show